List of content you will read in this article:

 Step 11: Now, you will be asked to enter your MySQL host, database name, username, and password.
 Your host will likely be localhost.
 After that, you will enter the details of the database you created in the previous step.

 Note: You can click on the ‘Test Database’ button to make sure you entered the correct information.

-If Duplicator is able to connect, then you will see a string starting with Pass.
+If Duplicator can connect, then you will see a string starting with Pass.
 Otherwise, you will see the database connection error details.

 Step 12: Click on the next button to continue.